 How can I make an appointment?

-Because of limited supply, you will need to make an appointment to get vaccinated.
 You have the options below or you can visit our Where to get a vaccine page.
-This has info on additional locations and websites to help you find a vaccination site and schedule an appointment.
+This page has information on additional locations and websites to help you find a vaccination site and schedule an appointment.

-- Online at myturn.ca.gov.
+- Online at My Turn.
+You can search for appointments or sign up to be notified when more appointments open up.
+The state is updating this site regularly with new providers, locations, and appointments.
 The My Turn website is accessible to people with disabilities and in eight languages: English, Spanish, simplified and traditional Chinese, Arabic, Tagalog, Vietnamese, and Korean.
 A mobile phone is required for verification purposes.

 - Calling the COVID-19 state hotline at (833) 422-4255 or 833-4CA-4ALL.
-The hotline is accessible to people with disabilities and offers services in English and Spanish, with connections to interpretive services in more than 250 languages.
+If you don’t have internet or a mobile phone that can accept text messages, you will need to call the hotline.
+It is accessible to people with disabilities and offers services in English and Spanish, with connections to interpretive services in more than 250 languages.

-- You will be able to request accommodations that may be needed, like special hours or extra time at your vaccine site through My Turn.
+If you have a high-risk medical condition or disability, you will be able to request accommodations that may be needed through My Turn.
+These may include special hours or extra time at your vaccine site.

 Learn more about My Turn.